 On the Ground is supported by a Wildlife Habitat Grant from the Michigan Department of Natural Resources along with Michigan’s hunters, anglers, and trappers.

 UPCOMING OTG EVENTS:

 August 18, 2018 Shiawassee River State Game Area

-On Saturday, August 18th from 9AM-12PM and 1PM-4PM volunteers will be improving wildlife habitat in the Shiawassee River SGA as part of the Joint Partner Habitat Day.
-This project will involve attendees participating in the Habitat Day and projects will include willow cutting along banks and installing fencing structures around trees that were previously planted in the area.
+On Saturday, August 18th there will be two sessions, 9AM-12PM and 1PM-4PM during which volunteers will be improving wildlife habitat in the Shiawassee River SGA as part of the Joint Partner Habitat Day.
+This project will involve cutting overgrown willow along banks, cutting cottonwood trees and installing fencing structures around trees that were previously planted in the area.
 This event requires registration to participate, as this project is one component of the day as a whole.

 September 8, 2018 Grayling State Forest

 On Saturday, September 8th from 9am-3pm, volunteers will be planting crabapple trees in Grayling State Forest.
 We will be meeting at the Grayling field office: 1955 Hartwick Pines Rd.
 Grayling, MI 49738 Participants are encouraged to bring work gloves and a refillable water bottle.
 All other necessary materials will be provided.
 This is a joint day with partners including Ruffed Grouse Society, Michigan DNR, National Wild Turkey Federation, OTG, Au Sable North Branch Area Foundation and DVMA, Come join us for a great afternoon of conservation work!
 All volunteers will be given a t-shirt and free lunch.

 Click HERE for more details and to register for the event